 Jessica Tsun Lem Hui

-I am a researcher, educator, and community musician based in London and Hertfordshire.
+I am a researcher, educator, and community arts and music facilitator based in London and Hertfordshire.
 My work explores the intersection of emerging technologies, culture, and sound, with singing and voice as a central thread.
 More recently, my focus has shifted toward multi-modal creative health practices in community settings.

 I am currently leading a research project exploring how culturally informed therapeutic and social music can support Hong Kong diaspora communities living with dementia.
-This project is developed in partnership with Trinity Laban Conservatoire, Anglia Ruskin’s Cambridge Institute for Music Therapy Research, and Cambridge Music Therapy.
+This project is developed in partnership with Trinity Laban Conservatoire and East and South East Asian Community Centre in Hackney.

 I am a lecturer and researcher at Trinity Laban Conservatoire of Music and Dance, and a freelance community arts facilitator.
-I also lead weekly singing workshops at Herts Musical Memories.
+I lead weekly singing workshops for people living with dementia and their carers at Herts Musical Memories.

 I completed my PhD in Music at the University of Cambridge in 2024, funded by the Scottish International Education Trust.
 During my doctoral studies, I was a visiting scholar at Tokyo University of the Arts in 2022, supported by the Great Britain Sasakawa Foundation.